KrisDeCooman/hydroblox/docs/02-hydroblox-solution.md

 As we want to avoid price fluctuations, as a result of speculators that want to exploit our system for their own benefits, we came up with the following coutermeasure.
 When a consumption meter has an oversupply of HBT tokens, it will automatically offer a part of these tokens for sale.
 The amount of tokens that will be offered for sale, will be based on the current market demand (total water supply).
-But also on the consumer's past usage, so it would still have enough tokens to cover its own demand.
+The calculation will also take into account the consumer's past usage, so it would still have enough tokens to cover it's own demand.
 On the other hand, the consumption meter will also automatically buy tokens when it is running out.
 The price of an HBT token will be determined based on an fixed algorithm, known in advance, that takes the current water supply into account.
 The less water supply there is, the higher the price of the HBT token will be.